powsybl/powsybl-core/docs/grid_features/loadflow_validation.md

 ## Transformers with a ratio tap changer

-Transformers with a ratio tap changer have a tap with a finite discrete number of position that allows to change their transformer ratio.
+Transformers with a ratio tap changer have a tap with a finite discrete number of positions that allows to change their transformer ratio.
 Let's assume that the logic is based on deadband: if the deviation between the measurement and the setpoint is higher than the deadband width, the tap position is increased or decreased by one unit.